Blobosle/Blobosle.github.io/blog-src/content/posts/prescriptions.md

 The readjustment is a downturn in terms of progress.
 It can be seen like a recessions in an economy.
 A necessary period of readjustment that will only be required to be done once at best ("best" does a lot of heavy lifting).

 Also because of its nature, it is impossible (maybe) to ascertain its existence to explain in a medium like writing.
-As such, funnily enough, I will ask the reader to obtain exposure to gain the non-narratable non-traceable non-tractable knowledge to understand non-narratable non-traceable non-tractable knowledge.
+As such, funnily enough, I will ask the reader to obtain exposure to gain the non-narratable non-traceable non-tractable knowledge necessary to understand non-narratable non-traceable non-tractable knowledge.
 You gain understanding of a domain through the domain itself.

+### Density is king when observed from the higher levels

+Density problems, is a term I use to refer to when people try "lifting too much for their weight class".
+They attempt to apply a routine, advice, or any sort of prescription without considering that they may not have enough "muscle" (non-tractable knowledge) to apply it.

+It's not that the daily routine that your favorite influencer gave you is in any way lackluster to be applied to your situation (which we will later see that it probably is), but rather that you do not have enough experience/exposure in the domain of routines to be able to perform it.
+In this sense, you will only be able to apply prescriptions to the level of your exposure.

+There is also the case that the prescription that you want to follow is aligned with the advice-giver, which means that it only is applicable with the person that has experienced and derived such how-to's from it.
+You will only be able to apply a prescription in a domain once you gain enough exposure to the domain.
+In other words, have enough "muscle density" to be able to play that your "weight class".

+Every domain is always dependent on the domain itself.

+Every advancement done in a field is dependent on the application of the advancement itself.